- Oops!Something went wrong.Please try again later.

 Estimate Revisions Trend

-The consensus EPS estimate for the quarter has been revised 0.08% lower over the last 30 days to the current level.
+The consensus EPS estimate for the quarter has been revised 0.19% higher over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Investors should keep in mind that an aggregate change may not always reflect the direction of estimate revisions by each of the covering analysts.